ripienaar/free-for-dev/README.md

   * [DynamicDocs](https://advicement.io) - Generate PDF documents with JSON to PDF API based on LaTeX templates.
 The free plan allows 50 API calls per month and access to a library of templates.
   * [Efemarai](https://efemarai.com) - Testing and debugging platform for ML models and data.
 Visualize any computational graph.
 Free 30 debugging sessions per month for developers.
   * [Einblick](https://www.einblick.ai/) - a modern data science platform that brings Python notebooks to a collaborative canvas and includes tools that automate everyday tasks such as building predictive models (AutoML) or comparing populations.
 The free tier consists of 5 canvases and unlimited collaborators.
-  * [Exspanse](https://exspanse.com) - MLOPS Platform to build, train and deploy ML models and AI solutions.
-The free plan allows the creation of unlimited projects, 5Gb of cloud storage, and five docker container images.
   * [ExtendsClass](https://extendsclass.com/rest-client-online.html) - Free web-based HTTP client to send HTTP requests.
   * [Export SDK](https://exportsdk.com) - PDF generator API with drag-and-drop template editor that provides an SDK and no-code integrations.
 The free plan has 250 monthly pages, unlimited users, and three templates.
   * [Fern](https://buildwithfern.com) - Use your API definition to generate SDKs in popular languages, and generate API reference documentation webpages.
 Add Markdown pages to your API reference and host them with Fern for a full documentation solution.
 OpenAPI fully supported.